MSDP22003/SignalsToFun/README.md

 2. Run Code with
     `
    python main.py
-   ` or install use the pycharm configuration below.
+   ` or install using the pycharm configuration below.